by Fred Schweiger

 As the vineyard matured and production increased, more winery space became necessary.
 We began construction in 2000, adding an underground barrel room with a gravity-fed fermentation building above; the work was completed in 2001.
 Today, Schweiger Vineyards includes 25 acres of Cabernet, five acres of Merlot, four acres of Chardonnay and a small block of Petite Sirah yielding 200 bottles per year.
 Our annual harvest yields vary from 1.5 to 3.5 tons per acre.

-Maintaining that family culture with which we began, I am fortunate to have both my children working side by side with me every day.
-My son Andrew, a graduate of U.C.
-Davis enology department with 11 years of experience at other wineries, came to work full-time as our winemaker in 1999.
-My daughter Diana, with 12 years of wine sales and marketing experience, came to work with us in September of 2003.
-My children’s spouses are involved as well: Paula, Andrew’s wife, oversees our expanding wine club while Diana’s husband, Andy Isdahl, helps with numerous projects around the winery and vineyard.
-Finally, my wife Sally handles all the compliance, inventory, and accounts payable while constantly reminding us all to maintain a healthy balance between family and business as we continue to pursue our dreams.
-The next generation (fourth) of vineyard and winery workers are my four grandchildren who all enjoy being a part of the winery activities, especially eating grapes.
+Maintaining that family culture with which we began, I am fortunate to have my son Andy working side by side with me every day.
+A graduate of U.C.
+Davis enology department with 11 years of experience at other wineries, he came to work full-time as our winemaker in 1999.
+Andy’s wife Paula also helps out on the hospitality side, hosting guests in the tasting room, when she isn’t teaching at the local elementary school.
+Finally, my wife Sally handles all the compliance and accounts payable, while constantly reminding us all to maintain a healthy balance between family and business as we continue to pursue our dreams.
+The next generation (fourth) of vineyard and winery workers are my four grandchildren, who all enjoy being a part of the winery activities, especially eating grapes.

 Come visit us and share our passion in caring for our vineyards, grapes and wine.
 We all have our heart and soul devoted to producing the most wonderful wines for your enjoyment.
 Cheers!